949f45ac/xmrig-HIP/README.md

+**Please double your threads and halven your blocks if you are migrating an existing HIP miner config from CN7.**
+**For best performance, please use amdgpu-pro dkms driver.**

 # XMRig HIP

 A Linux CryptoNight GPU miner built on the HIP framework.

 Features:
-- Fast and stable mining with Vega cards
+- Fast and stable mining with Vega cards, 1600 H/s and up
-- Very fast on large Polaris cards
+- Large Polaris cards (_70, _80) mine very fast, up to 10% faster than on OpenCL (both Cn7 and Cn8)
-- Runs small Polaris cards (_50, _60) too; Cn8 almost as fast as Cn7
+- Small Polaris cards (_50, _60) can also be mined on; Cn8 almost as fast as Cn7
 - Multi algo support for Cn7/Cn8, meaning you can mine on MoneroOcean
 - Configuration is automatically adjusted for optimal speed when auto-switching between Cn7 and Cn8
 - Mine on a full open source stack, aside from parts of the amdgpu-pro driver